Nampa, Idaho: Civic Center

 The Nampa Civic Center hosts theater, music, films, and other events.
 It includes the 640-seat John Brandt Performing Arts Theater.

 Hispanic Cultural Center of Idaho

-The Hispanic Cultural Center of Idaho (HCCI) opened in September 2003.
-The center hosts events, classes, and festivals including Día de los Muertos, Hispanic Heritage Month, and Día Internacional de la Mujer y.
+The Hispanic Cultural Center of Idaho (HCCI) opened in 2003.
+It hosts events, classes, and festivals, including Día de los Muertos, Hispanic Heritage Month, and Día Internacional de la Mujer.
 It serves as a meeting place for associations and groups.
 Displays of cultural history are available to the public.

 Nampa Train Depot Museum

 The Nampa Train Depot Museum is a historical depot with displays and archives of the area's railroad and cultural history.
 The Canyon County Historical Society saved the depot from demolition in 1972.

 Annual Festival of the Arts

 This festival is held in Lakeview Park every year and includes art, music, dance, and food.
-They celebrated their 34th event in 2021.
+It celebrated its 34th event in 2021.

 Warhawk Air Museum

 The Warhawk Air Museum was established in 1986 and relocated to Nampa in 2001.
 The museum displays aircraft and veterans' history.
-Their collection includes a P-51C Mustang, P-40N Warhawk, F-86F Sabre Jet, N3N, Fokker DR-1, UH-1C Huey, L-19 Bird Dog, MiG-17, MiG-21, F-104 Starfighter, and a F9F Panther Jet.
+The collection includes a P-51C Mustang, P-40N Warhawk, F-86F Sabre Jet, N3N, Fokker DR-1, UH-1C Huey, L-19 Bird Dog, MiG-17, MiG-21, F-104 Starfighter, and a F9F Panther Jet.